italian dessert recipes

 Spice Cake Recipe

-There is a teeny tiny bit of anise called for in this recipe.
-BUT you can skip it if you want.
-Anise is just an Italian cake thing we do.
-Well really, we put it in more than just cakes.
-It's a standby in many of our Italian dessert recipes.
+Anise is used in many of our Italian dessert recipes.
+And if you haven't used it - it's the spice that many people say tastes like black licorice - even though it has NOTHING to do with black licorice.
 Just remember you're the cook.
 What you say goes!
-If you don't want it, this cake will turn out fantastic with the flavoring from the molasses, beer and ginger.
+If you don't want to add a certain spice - don't.
+Jus to say this cake will turn out fantastic with the flavoring from the molasses, beer and ginger.
 The anise just gives it that distinct Italian flavor.

 There are many substitutions you can work with.
 They are listed below.